 Kriya Yoga is one of the most ancient pathways for spiritual evolution ever practiced on Earth.
-Tracing it's roots back some 10,000 years or more it remains an unbroken lineage, with the blessings of countless great Yogic Masters throughout human history.
+Tracing it's roots back some 10,000 years or more it remains an unbroken lineage, with the blessings of countless great meditation adepts throughout human history.
 Some of these Masters have been known, revered and celebrated, while many more have remained enshrouded in mystery and are still meditating today in the caves of the high Himalayas, beyond the reach and sight of the masses.

 Kriya Yoga accelerates one's spiritual evolution by a process of pranayama (life force control through breathing techniques), in which the ripples of thought in the mind are gradually stilled and higher and higher states of consciousness are achieved.
 This leads to the true state of Meditation.
 Subconscious thoughts and deeply rooted patterns of past desires and mental impressions (samskaras) are released as the mind is purified by the steady practice of meditation.

-The most widely known Kriya Master to first spread these teachings to the western world is Parmahansa Yogananda, whose book Autobiography of a Yogi, has sold millions of copies worldwide since it's publication in 1951.
+The most widely known Kriya Master to first spread these teachings to the western world is Paramahansa Yogananda, whose book Autobiography of a Yogi, has sold millions of copies worldwide since it's publication in 1951.

 Kriya is a sacred tradition that is passed down - transmitted - orally - from Master to student.
 So you wont find much about authentic Kriya published in any books.
 A true Master gives a direct "experience" as well as imparting deep knowledge of right living in order to progress on the spiritual path.